VictorAndrevon/victorandrevon.github.io/trend-analysis.md

 # 🕓 Trend Analysis
 ### From Boom to Bust—and Back?
 NYC’s Business Licensing Trends, 2017–2025

 When the city that never sleeps hit pause in March 2020, the effects rippled far beyond Broadway and Wall Street.
 From nail salons in Queens to delis in the Bronx, small businesses across New York shuttered in numbers not seen in decades.
-But how deep was the collapse—and how strong was the rebound?
+But how deep was the collapse—and how strong was the rebound that ensued?

 To find out, we analyzed every business license issued in NYC from 2017 through April 2025 using data from the Department of Consumer and Worker Protection (DCWP), via NYC Open Data.
 We cross-referenced this with official city COVID-19 case wave data and lockdown timelines [source: NYC Health Department, 2020–2022].

 ---

+<iframe src="/assets/images/NYC_License_Issuance_COVID_Milestones.png" style="width:100%; height: 600px; border:none;"></iframe>

+Looking at the Licence Issuance numbers gives a clear picture of a multi-phased story that coincides with the evolution of the pendemic.

 ## 📉 The Crash: 2020’s Licensing Freefall